NishchayRajput/Groww-Assignment/README.md

 ## 📝 Implementation Notes

 - **Demo API**: Using Alpha Vantage demo API to focus on implementation quality and clean architecture.
-The demo API (5 calls/min, 500 calls/day) provides excellent testing capabilities and the integration seamlessly scales with a production API key replacement.
+The demo API (5 calls/min, 500 calls/day) is limited to certain symbols like `IBM`.
+For full access to all stock symbols (AAPL, MSFT, GOOGL, NVDA, etc.), get your own free API key from [https://www.alphavantage.co/](https://www.alphavantage.co/) and replace `const API_KEY = 'demo'` in `components/chart-widget.tsx`.
+- **Recommended Test Symbol**: Use `IBM` for testing with the demo API
 - **Rate Limits**: Respected in auto-refresh design to prevent throttling
 - **Data Freshness**: Auto-refresh intervals optimized for API constraints
 - **Storage**: Widget state persists to browser localStorage (~5-10MB limit per domain)